Monthly weather averages & travel planning

 Humidity

-The 8°C day-night temperature range is typical for continental climates: a light jacket in the morning that you shed by midday and need again after sunset.
+The 9°C day-night temperature range is typical for continental climates: a light jacket in the morning that you shed by midday and need again after sunset.
 Humidity averages 65%, which is comfortable for most visitors.
 On warmer days, lighter fabrics help with the mild stickiness in the afternoon.
 The UV index of 1 is low, meaning sun exposure is minimal concern and sunscreen is largely optional.
-Winds are calm at an average 14 km/h, so wind-chill is not a factor in planning your clothing.
-In Fahrenheit: 54°F average high, 39°F overnight low.
+Wind averages 15 km/h, light enough to be refreshing on warm days but noticeable in open coastal areas or elevated viewpoints.
+In Fahrenheit: 66°F average high, 50°F overnight low.
 Data sourced from Open-Meteo ERA5 climate reanalysis (1991–2020 normals).

-Packing for Rome in February means dressing for 12°C days and 4°C evenings.
-Layering is key: a thermal base, mid-layer fleece, and a windproof outer jacket for 12°C highs that feel colder in the wind.
-Evening temperatures settle at 4°C, a modest 8°C drop that a light cardigan or denim jacket covers.
+Packing for Rome in February means dressing for 19°C days and 10°C evenings.
+A light cotton tee with a casual overshirt works well at 19°C, the overshirt doubles as a layer for air-conditioned venues.
+Evening temperatures settle at 10°C, a modest 9°C drop that a light cardigan or denim jacket covers.
 European cobblestones reward low-profile walking shoes over flip-flops or heels, with cushioned trainers or leather walking shoes being the practical choice.
-A compact foldable umbrella weighs almost nothing and earns its keep across 9 potential rainy days.

 Local tip: Many of Rome's museums and galleries maintain cool interior temperatures regardless of outdoor conditions.
 A compact layer in your daypack lets you move between warm streets and chilled exhibition halls without discomfort.